 Secured with SHA-256 Encryption

-If you are not sure, contact your attorney or a local process-serving agency to determine the specifics in your case.
+If you are not sure, contact your attorney or a local process service agency to determine the specifics in your case.
 Process servers are often well-versed in which cases require their services, and they can help to point you in the right direction.
 It’s very important to know the legal process.
 Failing to use a process server when you need one can delay your case, or worse, your case could be thrown out on procedural grounds.
 An unapproved substituted service could end the same way.

 The requirement to hire a process server is only one of the many rules of civil procedure that govern the process of suing someone in court.
 It is always a good idea to hire an experienced attorney when you are filing a lawsuit to answer your questions and make sure that you follow all procedures and so that you don’t make a mistake that will jeopardize your case.